B6NH/Pharo-Programs/README.md

 # Pharo-Programs

-Various examples exercises and tests in Pharo
+Various examples, exercises and tests in Pharo